Deploy an Omniverse Virtual Workstation on AWS (Windows)

 An Amazon Web Services (AWS) account - This account will require permissions to deploy EC2 instances (Virtual Machines) using CloudFormation templates.

-A CloudFormation definition file - The CloudFormation file defines what we want to provision and is provided by NVIDIA.
+A CloudFormation definition file - The CloudFormation definition file defines what we want to provision and is provided by NVIDIA.
 It provides the definitions of the components that are needed to create the virtual machine, including the Instance Type (VM capabilities), storage (disk capacity), and the regions that this VM can be created based on hardware and resource availability on the cloud provider.

 Amazon Machine Image (AMI) for Omniverse - An Amazon Machine Image (AMI) is a supported and maintained image provided by NVIDIA that when combined with the CloudFormation definition file, provides the foundation required to launch an instance.